Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: EXPERIMENT

-In left-turn conflict scenarios, $\Delta v= v_{1y}+v_{2y}$.
-And $v_{1y}, v_{2y}$ indicate the speed in y direction of test vehicle and left-turn conflict vehicles.
-Then we can obtain gathering zone of gaze points in different TTC conditions.
+In the left-turn conflict scenarios, $\Delta v= v_{1y}+v_{2y}$.
+And $v_{1y}, v_{2y}$ indicated the speed in the longitudinal direction of the ego vehicle and left-turn conflict vehicles.
+Then this study obtained the gathering zone of gaze points under different TTC conditions.